Top 10 Heat-Tolerant Plants

 Scaevola aemula, annual

-This durable plant has dense foliage and loads of small, fan-shaped flowers in purple, blue or white.
+These durable heat-tolerant plants have dense foliage and loads of small, fan-shaped flowers in purple, blue or white.
 Fan flower performs best in well-draining soil and has a trailing habit, sprawling out to roughly 3 feet.

 Tithonia rotundifolia, annual